stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

     pip install pipenv

-The Python project now officially recommends pipenv.
-It uses the *pip* and [virtual environment](https://docs.python.org/3/tutorial/venv.html) facilities that are included with Python itself, so it is fully compatible with other Python utilities, whilst being much easier to use than other tools.
+The pipenv tool uses the *pip* and [virtual environment](https://docs.python.org/3/tutorial/venv.html) facilities that are included with Python itself, so it is fully compatible with other Python utilities, whilst being much easier to use than other tools.
+The Python packaging documentation now officially recommends pipenv.

 The [Python Guide tutorial](http://docs.python-guide.org/en/latest/dev/virtualenvs/) shows you how to work with *pipenv*.